CrossRef/rest-api-doc/rest_api.md

 - v22: 2014-07-16, changed title to more accurately reflect scope of API.
 - v23, 2014-09-01, semantics of mutliple filters, dot filters
 - v24, 2014-10-15, Added info on license of CrossRef metadata itself.
 Doh.
+- v25, 2015-05-06, Added link to issue tracker.
+Removed Warning section.

 ## Background

 See the document, [CrossRef metadata best practice to support key performance indicators (KPIs) for funding agencies](http://api.crossref.org/docs/funder_kpi_metadata_best_practice.html), for background.

-## Warning
+## Reporting issues

-The API described here is in alpha.
-If you encounter problems with the API or the documentation, please report them to:
+If you have suggestions or encounter problems with the API or the documentation, please report them on our [issue tracker](https://github.com/CrossRef/rest-api-doc/issues).

+If you have other queries, please contact us at:

 ![](http://labs.crossref.org/wp-content/uploads/2013/01/labs_email.png)